 The Mexican drug wars

-Ciudad Juárez has become one of the most violent epicentres of the escalating Mexican drug wars – a violent struggle between rival cartels to control the flow of narcotics into the US, and increasingly, between these gangs and the Mexican government.
-The violence made prime-time news in the US in 2009 (after almost six thousand people were killed in 2008), and led to a stream of travel warnings relating to cities along the US–Mexico border (though many pundits believe this was an over reaction).
+Since 2006 the escalating Mexican drug wars – a violent struggle between rival cartels to control the flow of narcotics into the US, and increasingly, between these gangs and the Mexican government – has put a huge dent in the nation’s tourist industry.
+The violence made prime-time news in the US in 2009, and has led to a stream of official travel warnings to Mexico ever since.

-Despite the sensational headlines, it’s important to remember that most of Mexico remains peaceful; as a visitor you should be safe (tourists are rarely targeted), though it obviously makes sense to avoid the major trouble spots if you can, particularly along the US border.
+Despite the sensational headlines, it’s important to remember that most of Mexico remains peaceful.
+As a visitor it is extremely unlikely you’ll see any sign of drug violence and there’s actually little evidence that tourists are targeted by drug gangs – headlines in the media often attribute petty crime or muggings, which can happen anywhere, to drug gangs, adding to the sense of fear.
+It obviously makes sense to avoid the major trouble spots, however, particularly along the US border.
 If driving a car from the US, check the current situation with US authorities before you go.